TROYTRON/ti-mods/tutorials/code-mods-with-umm.md

 }
 ```

 Template classes hold **static** data.
-They may also hold properties or methods that compute values based on passed parameters and/or local fields.
-No data stored in a Template class will be serialized into the savefile, so data in a Template is only "safe" between game sessions in that the same data is re-loaded from the JSON files.
-Best practice is that static data should be referenced from the Template so that changes to the JSON files will be reflected in an ongoing campaign.
+They may also contain properties or methods that compute values based on passed parameters and/or local fields.
+No data stored in a Template class will be serialized into the savefile, so data in a Template is only "safe" between game sessions only in that the same data is re-loaded from the JSON files.
+Best practice is that static data should be referenced from a Template so that changes to the JSON files will be reflected in an ongoing campaign.

 Template class instances are in practice created from the JSON files located in the Templates folder.
 Each file in the Templates folder is the JSON serialization of an array of Template class instances.
 The *type* of the template is the name of the JSON file.
 For example, *TIOrgTemplate.json* contains an array of serialized classes of type `TIOrgTemplate`.
 For each element in the array, the serializer calls the constructor for the Template class (which will set any fields to the default value as defined in the class definition).
 Each entry in the JSON class is matched against (public) fields defined in the class.
 If the field exists in the class, it is overwritten.
 If the field does not exist, the entry is discarded.
 Any field not overwritten retains its default value.

-Template files are commonly accessed through their associated GameState (if they have one) via the TIGameState method:
+Template instances are commonly accessed through their associated GameState (if they have one) via the TIGameState method:
 ```cs
 public virtual T GetMyTemplate<T>() where T : TIDataTemplate
 ```

-The other common access method for Templates is through the TemplateManager.
+The other common access method for Template instances is through the TemplateManager.
 All instanced Templates are stored in the TemplateManager, and can be accessed through the following methods:

 ```cs
 public class TemplateManager